vishnuvardhansetty/Deploying-and-Managing-a-Network-Firewall/README.md

 2. **Analyze Traffic Patterns**
    - Review logs and reports to identify any unusual traffic patterns or potential threats.
-   - Document your findings and any actions taken to mitigate threats.
+   - Document findings and any actions taken to mitigate threats.

 ## Summary Report
 Include a brief summary report here on traffic patterns, potential threats identified, and any actions taken to mitigate these threats.